General aspects

 - the full names of the organiser group members and the email addresses of the contact persons (representative and substitute)

-- information on sources of funding and support.
+- information on sources of funding and other support.

 For more on data protection, see the privacy statement.